cybers0ldier01/Tabs/README.md

 <img src="https://i.imgur.com/GnGa3Aq.png" width="250" />

-[First module] is created to input URLs and to work with SQLite database.
+Image Manager (first module A) is created to input URLs and to work with SQLite database.
-[Second module] is created to show an image and to make changes in database of [module_A].
+Image Viewer (second module B) is created to show images and save them on device.

 Attention!
-User always must run module_A first!
-Module_B is not independent program!
+User always must run Image Manager first!
+Image Viewer is not independent program!

 ### Prerequisites